jonhiggs/flamingzombies/README.md

 # Flaming Zombies

-A scheduler for performing monitoring checks, detecting failure and raising alerts.
+A simple, lightweight monitoring daemon for performing checks, detecting failure and raising alerts.

 ---